top of page

 The Relationships Between Chaos and Order

 No government?
-No collective potential realized thousands and even millions realized.
+No collective potential was realized thousands and even millions realized.
 We might as well remain in the Stone Age or some other primitive era.
 Yet, despite the frustration of a parking ticket or a speeding fine, the police are, ultimately, the guardians that preserve this potential to exist in its current state (for good and for bad of course).

 Even in this hypothetical, enforce-less world, rules would eventually emerge, vital for the survival and growth of small bands.
 Slowly, these bands will form coalitions to maintain their interests and prevent future conflicts with one another, leading to order.
-This is, by the way, how cartels form: Competition leads to conflict, and conflict is bad for business (sabotage of rival operation for instance).
-So, in order to increase overall business, organizations re-organize into cartels.
+This is, by the way, how cartels form: Competition leads to conflict, and conflict is bad for business (sabotage of rival operations for instance).
+So, in order to increase overall business, organizations reorganize into cartels.

 As such, it is within collective interest to limit one another, and it can be done either voluntarily or involuntarily.